CEN4010-SP23-G16/cen4010-sp23-g16/README.md

 # Milestone 1 - Project Proposal and High-level description
 ### Our group agreed on a project idea and completed our project proposal

+# Milestone 2 - GUI Mockup
+### Our group created a GUI for our project ClimateSmart using the balsamiq tool